Identity card (Portugal)

-The Citizen Card (Portuguese: Cartão de cidadão) or CC is an identity card issued by the Portuguese government to its citizens.
+The Portuguese identity card (Cartão de cidadão, CC) (lit.
+'Citizen card'), is an identity document issued by the Government of Portugal to its citizens.
 The card replaces several previous documents, including the Bilhete de Identidade (BI; Identity Card), Social Security card, National Health Service card, Taxpayer card and voter registration card, in one secure card.
 The Citizen Card was first issued in the Azores in mid-2006.

 However, as of 2017 BIs continued to be issued in some cases.

+It is mandatory to have a card from twenty days after birth.

-The Citizen card is a valid travel document within all of Europe (except Belarus, Russia, Ukraine and United Kingdom) as well as Egypt, French overseas territories, Georgia, Montserrat (max 14 days), Turkey and on organized tours to Tunisia.
-However, to enter to Egypt visa is required through the e-visa system or upon arrival (passport photo is required on the arrival).
+The Citizen card is also a valid travel document within all of Europe, including the United Kingdom in some cases, and except Belarus, Russia and Ukraine.
+It is also valid in Egypt, French overseas territories, Georgia, Montserrat (max 14 days) and Turkey.
+However, to enter Egypt a visa is required through the e-visa system or upon arrival (passport photo is required on the arrival).

-Requirements for a Citizen Card photo

-A photo is taken by the system used to issue the Citizen Card.

-Objectives
+In March 2024, it was announced that the new EU and ICAO compliant biometric ID cards (Regulation (EU) 2019/1157), with contactless capability, were to be issued starting on 10 June 2024.

+In June 2024, the Portuguese government started issuing the biometric identity card to its citizens.

+History

 The main reason to introduce the new card was to reduce the number of separate documents required by citizens in dealings with the various institutions of the state.
 The CC is a smart card with a data storage chip capable of storing encrypted personal data.
 According to the Portuguese government, this device guarantees its privacy: for example, stored medical information cannot be accessed by officials with access to the financial database of the citizen, to prevent abuse of power in obtaining data and protecting citizens' privacy.

 Another problem with the Bilhete de Identidade was that it was widely counterfeited.
 In addition to introducing the newer, more secure, CC, from 2008 identity documents could no longer be issued by Portuguese consulates as previously; identity documents could only be issued in Lisbon (although applied for elsewhere).